blockmason/link-workshop/activity5/activity5.md

-# Refactor your Lending DApp to use Blockmason Link
+# Refactor your Lending App to use Blockmason Link
 ## Goal
-In this activity, we will use Link - a smart contract API wrapper to refactor our Lending DApp.
+In this activity, we will use Link - a smart contract API wrapper to refactor our Lending app's `createLoan()` function.

+**Note:** Link is still in early stage beta and so its setup and use will not be as streamlined as we intent it to be in the near future.
+But you get the first peek!

 ## Exercise
 This activity will require you to:
 * Add your Lending smart contract to Link
-* Refactor your app.js to use Link
+* Refactor the `createLoan()` function in app.js to use Link
-* Compare and contrast the effort in building DApps using traditional web3js tools vs. Link
+* Compare and contrast the approaches (web3.js vs. Link)

 ### Link Setup
 > Obtain your Link invitation code